Design a Live Stream Landing Page

 Embed an External Webpage

-Every element on your virtual gala landing page should enhance the guest experience.
+Every element on your live stream landing page should enhance the guest experience.
 Adding extraneous content could overwhelm your audience.
 Valuable content includes bios of keynote speakers, panelists, or honorees.
-A paragraph detailing funding needs or special programs could be beneficial if the information will increase your supporters’ excitement to tune in to the livestream.
+A paragraph detailing funding needs or special programs could be beneficial if the information will increase your supporters’ excitement to tune in to the live stream.

-Design your virtual gala landing page as you would decorate your physical event space.
+Design your live stream landing page as you would decorate your physical event space.
 The colors and graphics serve as your decor and should make your guests feel welcome and comfortable.
 Your layout should be intentional and easy to navigate and understand, even by the least web savvy.

 Need assistance?
-When you book a virtual event with us, a custom hosted landing page is included in the virtual event package.
-We can also provide the code for the livestream and live chat window for you to embed both on your webpage or giving platform.
+When you book a virtual event or a hybrid event with us, a custom hosted landing page is included in the virtual event package.
+We can also provide you with the code for the live stream and live chat window for you to embed both on your webpage or giving platform.
+For more information about virtual events, take a look at our Virtual Event Production Guide for 2023.